BananaSupreme/Willow/Docs/Voice_Recognition_Module_TODO.md

 - Lets vectorize the conversion between short samples and floats

 - Further down the line, noise filtration?
+- Double speed the audio for when running on whisper?

 - Further down the line, We can fine tune the AI by using synthetic data created by GPT model to create various commands, then we can fit the data into audio synthesis to create a pluralistic example of sounds and data which we